 Remember, lust and sex don’t work by themselves!
 You need to put in some effort.

 We think everything will work out in the end.
-We’ll have more time, get more sleep and wait for the kids to grow and then we can start to enjoy sex again.
-Truth is, reawakening our inner desire takes time.
+We’ll have more time, get more sleep and wait for the kids to grow, and then we can start to enjoy sex again.
+The truth is, reawakening our inner desire takes time.
 It doesn’t happen overnight.

 We need to reconnect with our bodies by touching.
 Nice, tender touching in the breast ignites sensation all over the body.
 Be comfortable with your body and relax.
 Focus on your breathing and awareness.